-There are good landing pages and there are landing pages that make millions.
+There are good landing pages, and there are landing pages that make millions.
 Learn how the industry’s best set their pages apart from the rest.

 One of the best case examples might be the changes that Dan Siroker, founder of Optimizely, made to the Obama 2008 Campaign’s landing page.
 He later bragged that netted the campaign an additional $60 million in donations.

 Most good marketers know to build their product’s value through good copy.
 They eliminate unnecessary text and don’t try to “oversell” their product by listing so many features that the product starts seeming suspicious.
-They show their product rather than just describing it and they put a clear Call-To-Action above the fold.
-However, there are some tricks used by top landing page and web design experts that give their clients and the companies they work for a clear edge over the competition.
+They show their product rather than just describing it, and they put a clear Call-To-Action above the fold.
+However, there are some tricks used by top landing page and web design experts that give their clients and the companies they work for a definite edge over the competition.

 Psychology in Marketing